 - Presenter will be accepted on a first come first served basis.
 We can have a maximum of 4 presenters in each sandpit session

-- Additional material about the proposed study may be submitted which members of the panel can read before the day of presentation.
-This should be brief and to the point and must be received at least 7 days before the sandpit session.
+- A summary of the proposed trial must be submitted which members of the panel can read before the day of presentation.
+The template for the trial summary is appendix 1 and must be received at least 14 days before the sandpit session.
 This will allow time for the organisers to ensure there is the correct level of expertise present at the sandpit session

 Rules on the day: